 More than 21 million children and adolescents are out of school or at risk of dropping out in the region - with the presence of delinquents, gangs and arms in schools being a major cause.

-"Real progress has been made...there are a lot of learning opportunities to keep improving the Safe Schools Initiative aimed at widening its scope to attract new partners to fund, support, promote and reach more children with quality and safe learning opportunities."
+"Real progress has been made...there are a lot of learning opportunities to keep improving safe schools initiatives aimed at widening attracting new partners to fund, support, promote and reach more children with quality and safe learning opportunities."